Case Study 03

 🏆

 Google Play HK Best Personal Growth App of 2019.
-Now part of rehabilitation programmes in local hospitals.
+The app has also become part of rehabilitation programmes for patients in local hospitals.

 Learnings